khorshidisamira/MarcketPlace-in-Java/README.md

 Dispatcher.java: Front Controller uses dispatcher object which can dispatch the request to corresponding specific controller/view
 AdminView.java: Plays view rule for administrator users
 CustomerView.java: Plays view rule for customer users

-*the rest of the files are just part of the application that are going to be completed in future